 This ingredient is the absolute star and simply cannot be replaced!

 - 1 cup roasted pecan butter (Click on the link to see how to make this.
-Pecan butter is creamier and oilier than other nut butters, so I wouldn't recommend subbing anything.
+Pecan butter is creamier and oilier than other nut butters, so it makes the big difference in these.
 Do not use storebought, it has added oils and will not work!)

 - ½ cup whole wheat pastry flour